Dinosaurs become extinct

-The Tertiary period begins with the catastrophe that killed off the dinosaurs, about 65 million years ago, and it lasts down to 1.8 million years ago.
+The Tertiary period begins with the catastrophe that killed off the dinosaurs at the end of the Cretaceous Period, about 65 million years ago.
+And the Tertiary lasts down to 1.8 million years ago.
 With nearly all of the dinosaurs gone, there was plenty of room on Earth for the mammals to have lots of babies, and soon there were all different kinds of mammals all over the Earth.

 As the continents continued to drift apart, plate tectonics caused a lot of volcanoes.
 Some continents ran into each other: about 60 million years ago California ran into North America, causing the Rocky Mountains.